 machines that play records, record players (also known as turntables and, historically,

 as phonographs and gramophones), are still widely used by club DJs and music aficionados who swear the music they make is finer and more subtle.
-Whether or not that's true, record players can certainly teach us some interesting
+After decades in decline, record players have enjoyed a spectacular renaissance over the last few years—and, whether they sound better or not, they can certainly teach us interesting

 things about how sound works.
 Let's take a closer look!